phoenix-rtos/phoenix-rtos-doc/kernel/hal/index.md

 ## MMU or MPU management

 HAL is responsible for the lowest part of the memory management subsystem - `pmap`.
 This layer provides functions used for controlling the MMU or MPU.
-When no memory control units are available these functions should be empty.
+When no memory control units are available, these functions are empty.

 ## Exception and interrupts